SamPurle/SamPurle-github.io/_posts/2020-06-19-titanic-project.markdown

 {% endhighlight %}

+Another feature that I considered extracting was the number of passengers in each Cabin.
+However, as discussed above this feature too incomplete to be able to extract meeaningful information from it.

 ### Modelling

+#### Decision Trees

+Decision Trees are generally considered to be the simplest Machine Learning algorithm.
+They function by applying a Boolean test to the features within a test to cause a "split" in the data, which results in informational gain and a reduction in impurity.
+These splits continue to be made based upon Boolean tests on all features within a dataset, until a "leaf node" is reached.

+During predictions these Boolean tests are applied to each sample within the test data, until a leaf node is reached.
+The modal target value of training samples within this node will determine the prediction that is made for the test sample.

+These trees are very easy to construct with the Scikit-Learn library:

+{% highlight python %}

+"""
+DecTree: A function to construct a simple Decision Tree Classifier
+"""

+def DecTree(xTrain, yTrain):

+    DecTree = DecisionTreeClassifier()
+    DecTree.fit(xTrain, yTrain)

+    return DecTree

+  {% endhighlight %}

+Even a simple model such as this, with no additional optimisation achieved an accuracy of 70.8% on unseen test data.

+#### Random Forests

 I elected to use a Random Forest Classifier for this model, which is essentially a semi-randomised collection of Decision Trees which each "vote" on the outcome based on the supplied features.
 These votes are then tallied, and the most common output is used as the model's prediction.